0xPARC/0xparc-intro-book/retreat-notes.typ

-The Inner Product Argument (IPA) is a protocol that kind of resembles Sum-Check in spirit: Penny and Victor will do a series of interactions which allow Peggy to prove to Victor that $v$ is good (without having to reveal all $a_i$'s, $b_i$'s, and $c$).
+The Inner Product Argument (IPA) is a protocol that kind of resembles Sum-Check in spirit: Penny and Victor will do a series of interactions which allow Penny to prove to Victor that $v$ is good (without having to reveal all $a_i$'s, $b_i$'s, and $c$).

 (I think we missed a chance to call this "Inner Product Interactive Proof